ava-labs/avalanche-docs/docs/nodes/run/FAQ.md

 ### Error: `RPCChainVM protocol version mismatch between AvalancheGo and Virtual Machine plugin`

-This error occurs when the RPCChainVM protocol version used by VMs like Subnet-EVM or Precompile-EVM are incompatible with the protocol version of AvalancheGo.
+This error occurs when the RPCChainVM protocol version used by VMs like Subnet-EVM are incompatible with the protocol version of AvalancheGo.
 Make sure both are using compatible versions.
 You can follow the table provided below to check the Subnet-EVM versions compatible with each AvalancheGo release:

 | RPCChainVM | AvalancheGo | Subnet-EVM | Precompile-EVM | HyperSDK |
 | :--------: | :-------: | :-------: | :-------: | :-------: |